jmfrancois/jmfrancois.github.io/_posts/2008-01-26-eclipse-template.md

 ---
 layout: post
-title: A first shot on eclipse xml tempaltes
+title: A first shot at Eclipse XML templates
 categories: en
 tags: eclipse

 ---

-Most of text-types under eclipse can be templated throw the Window->Preference menu.
+Most text types in Eclipse can be templated through the Window->Preferences menu.
 Those templates can next be imported/exported.
-I have make a first shot for my work on plone, because next week i have a lot of profiles to write for some old style products.
+I have made a first shot for my work on Plone, because next week I have a lot of profiles to write for some old-style products.
 [My first shot is available here under GNU GPL license](http://jm406.free.fr/downloads/eclipse-xml-template-plone-profiles-01.tar.bz2).

 Those xml templates are for: